ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 **Topics to cover**

-Wants this to be catchy
+Wants this to be catchy -

+* Why do we want to study these waves
+* What previous review papers have there been
+* What's different from ours

 Past review in addition to those already there.